nordeim/onestopnews/docs/prompts.md

 ---

+Awesome job on your meticulous analysis and research.
+Please keep up the good work.
+Now, please meticulously review and analyze the proposed PRD update below and critically compare with yours.
+Remember to use extensive web searches to validate any findings and claims as well as assumptions.
+Please always generate the PRD and any report as a markdown document.

+---

 please meticulously plan to create an awesome static landing page mockup HTML based on your improved PRD design.
 Use the below original static HTML mockup to re-imagine your awesome landing page static HTML mockup.

 ---